clchan000/Multiple-QR-codes-Detection-Segmentation-and-Decoding/README.md

 2. Decompress it on the path "C:\"
 3. Clone this project
 4. Open the project file and complie it
+5. Run it with release mode (debug mode is slow)

 ## Methodology
 1.